 This can be less of an issue when a longer-term view is being taken, as is often the case when you’re considering your pension options, as there’s more time for investments to recover from dips in value.

 As you get nearer to your retirement date, it’s a good idea to review your attitude to risk and make any adjustments to your portfolio.
 You’re getting closer to deciding how you take income from your pension, so your attitude to risk may start to change.

 Keeping a close eye on pension schemes that you are making contributions towards is essential, as is being aware of any pension pots that you may have stopped paying into, perhaps because you’ve changed job.
 It’s important to ensure you don’t have money sitting in a poor-performing pension or one that’s suffering from high annual charges, or else it could damage your returns and impact your target retirement age.

 Consolidating old pension pots into a current scheme, or with one provider, could prove beneficial.
-For one, it can help you keep track of your future finances more easily by having all your pension pots in one place.
+For one, it can help you keep track of your future finances more easily by having all your pension pots in one place – one beautifully organised retirement fund to keep an eye on.
 You could also save on fees, which will be key if your plans to retire at 55 are to become a reality.

 Before transferring pensions, beware of any exit penalties or transfer fees that might apply.
 It’s also worth remembering that some old pensions, especially final salary schemes, have valuable benefits that would be lost if transferred, so you may need to do some homework.

-New pension rules mean greater freedom at 55
+New pension rules mean greater freedom if you do retire at 55

 If it’s your goal to retire at 55, it’s not unachievable.
 The sooner you start putting money into a pension, the better position you’re likely to be in later in life – and the more chance you may have of enjoying that dream retirement lifestyle.